 While some blogs are profound and worthy, other blogs are trivial and unworthy.

-Conditions Us to Publish: We write a post, edit it, and then…vacillate.
+We write a post, edit it, and then…vacillate.
 It’s scary to press “publish” and share our work with the world.
 What if they don’t like it?
 What if the piece isn’t ready?
-But after a couple dozen posts, it gets easier; after a couple hundred, it’s not a problem; and after a couple thousand, I don’t even think about it.
+But after a couple of dozen posts, it gets easier; after a couple hundred, it’s not a problem; and after a couple thousand, I don’t even think about it.
 That readies us to click publish on our books, too.

-Yes, blogging is a form of self-publishing.
-So if you blog, that means you’re a self-published author.
+Yes, blogging is self-publishing.
+So if you blog, that means you’re a published author.